fondinfo/slides/mdp/en-p12-basics.md

     - Logical operators: `and, or, not` (→ [Logic](t11-logica.html))
 - Comparisons: `==, !=, <, <=, >, >=`
     - Only between homogeneous values; boolean result
-    - Chained comparisons, `and` implied
+    - Chainable comparisons, `and` implicit
 - Value **`None`**, unique of type `NoneType`: *nothing*

 ``` py